List of Mushroomhead band members: History

 Schmitz departed in 2015 causing turmoil within the band, leading to Reavis being fired after a heated altercation with both Skinny and Stitch, and hinting that Mushroomhead operated as a dictatorship run by Skinny and Stitch under his wing.
 The former members weren't replaced, St1tch sampled and programmed Shmotz pre-recorded keyboard parts live, eventually splitting duties with Skinny while Dr. F took the role of keyboards songwritting chief in studio, with Hatrix and Popson continuing as dual vocalists.
 Hatrix and Church both departed in March 2018 as a result of further conflict.
 They were replaced by their former tour roadies Steve Rauckhorst and Tommy "Tankx" Shaffner respectively.
 LaPonza went on hiatus and Shaffner departed in mid-2021, the latter being replaced by Joe "Jenkins" Gaal.

 In 2022, J Mann and ST1TCH went on touring hiatus and Skinny suffered back injuries.
 As such the line-up was reworked to feature Skinny as both DJ and water drummer in addition to visual design, new members Scott Beck and Aydin Michael joined as a new vocalist and drummer respectively, and onstage Jordan Gannon became a touring water drummer.
 The band were also rejoined by Gravy, returning as an occasional touring guitarist and returning to a dual guitarist line-up.
 Gravy and LaPonza's return, Popson's retirement and Skinny's reconciliation with Reavis are considered indicators of the winding-down of conflict, however tensions still exist between the band, Hatrix and Church.
 As such, in 2024, following the announcement of Call the Devil, Hatrix attempted to form 'Jeffrey Nothing's Mushroomhead', composed of other former members of the band, confirming members Church and Marko "Bronson" Vukcevich.

 On August 16, 2024, it was reported that Jeffrey Nothing had filed a lawsuit against Felton in regard to unpaid royalties and copyright infringement.
 Nothing's attorney Ronald Stanley alleged that Felton had siphoned income under the alias of 'Tenafly Viper' as well as an unknown publicist and unknown writer.
 Stanley claims Nothing is owed at least $3.5 million and is entitled to use of band insignia.
+As of February 9, 2026, the lawsuit was settled out of court, with Hatrix claiming that Felton "came to the table amicably and honorably and we found a solution that made both of us happy."
+Hatrix further stated of his relationship with Felton that "from here on out it's nothing but positivity in that direction.
+I said I was done with drama and I meant it.

 In March 2025, Godsey was replaced by Simon Kanaris.
+In July 2026, Ryan Farrel was replaced by Joel Karschner.